John Salley: Vegan activism and wellness career

-Salley is a vegan activist and has appeared on PETA's testimonial videos, as well as in promoting alternatives to practices of massive factory farming.

-Salley is also noted for speaking at Michigan's Vegfest since 2009 and appearing on VegMichigan's billboard campaign.
-He also appeared before the U.S. Congress to advocate for vegetarian options to be served in public schools in Nov ’09 and May ’10 as part of the Child Nutrition Act discussions.
+Salley is a vegan activist.
+He has appeared on PETA's testimonial videos and has promoted alternatives to massive factory farming.
+Salley is noted for speaking at Michigan's Vegfest since 2009 and appearing on VegMichigan's billboard campaign.
+He also appeared before the U.S. Congress to advocate for vegetarian options to be served in public schools in Nov '09 and May '10 as part of the Child Nutrition Act discussions.
+In December 2015, Salley encouraged US First Lady Michelle Obama to go vegan "for the planet" and set a lifestyle example of reducing environmental impacts from greenhouse gas release.

-On May 4, 2010, it was announced that Salley had joined the Simply Raw team.
-The group of individuals who produced the documentary Raw for 30 had approached Salley with their video about reversing diabetes, and "it instantly got his attention" since his father had the disease.

-Salley teamed up with Farm Sanctuary in 2010 to host their New York City Walk for Farm Animals on Sunday, October 24, 2010.

-In June 2012 Salley became the official spokesperson for a natural supplements line called VirMax that is developed by Natural Product Solutions, LLC.

-In December 2015, Salley encouraged US First Lady Michelle Obama to go vegan "for the planet" – setting a lifestyle example of reducing environmental impacts from greenhouse gas release.